E-Zijlstra/ez-volume-normalizer/README.md

 # Installing
 - Install GTKD runtime 3.24.8 from here: https://gtkd.org/Downloads/runtime/gtk3-runtime_3.24.8_64bit.exe
+  (It's needed for the GUI)
 - Run the executable that you find under releases, or compile the source code yourself. (see below)

 # Changelog
+v0.5
+ - Volume slider can be switched to log scale (decibels) (right click on slider)
+ - Added controls for delay and slowness.
+Previously these were fixed to 30 and 30.

 v0.4
  - Device selection
  - Rearranged UI